19Andrea98/Bioinformatics-MachineLearning/README.md

 **Goal:** produce a clean dataset containing `Phage_ID`, protein `Sequence`, and relevant metadata for downstream analysis.

 ## Notebook 002
-Caudovirales is the most abundant phage class across all datasets available on PhagesDB.
-To balance this distribution, I developed this code to specifically collect the Inoviridae and Microviridae classes from all datasets downloadable on PhagesDB.
+Caudovirales is the most abundant phage class across all datasets available on PhageScope.
+To balance this distribution, I developed this code to specifically collect the Inoviridae and Microviridae classes from all datasets downloadable on PhageScope.
 This step was performed after the pre-processing stage (Notebook 001).
 The collected classes were then merged with the PhagesDB dataset - a choice made purely for personal preference.

 ## Dendrogram Class
 The "Dendrogram" class helps retrieve the sample indices for the n clusters obtained by cutting a hierarchical clustering dendrogram.
 In particular, get_clusters method of the class can be used to create a dictionary of indeces belonging to each cluster.
 This is useful if you want to plot only the points belonging to a selected cluster.